Stuycs-K/project03-final-09-casinoc-hasant/PROPOSAL.md

 The purpose of this program is to replicate the game wordle.

 # Intended usage:
+Each player should run the answer and guess commands with make init.
+So player 1 will run "make init ARGS="Answer Player1"" followed by "make init ARGS="Guess Player1".
+Player2 will run "make init ARGS="Answer Player2"" followed by "make init ARGS="Guess Player2".
+Four terminals are required for both players to play simultaneously.
+A player can only send the word to another player if that other player has opened their guess terminal.

 Both players will send each other a word.
 Each player plays simultaneously.
 Each player attempts to guess the target word within six attempts.
 The program will return a modified version of the player's string.
-If a letter is correct and is in the right position, it will be unmodified.
-If a letter is correct and in the wrong position, it will be replaced with a ".".
+If a letter is correct and is in the right position, it will be capitalized.
+If a letter is correct and in the wrong position, it will be unmodified.
 If a letter is incorrect it will be replaced with a "-".
-If a player guesses the word correctly, the game ends.
+If a player guesses the word correctly, the game ends, and they will be told how many guesses they succeeded within.
+Each guess that a player makes will be sent to the other player's answer terminal.

 # Technical Details: